seveas/hacks/README.rst

 singleton.py
 ------------
-Pure-python subclassablie singleton class that uses __new__ instead of the usual __init__+impl trick (borg pattern), so they are real singletons.
+Pure-python subclassable singleton class that uses __new__ instead of the usual __init__+impl trick (borg pattern), so they are real singletons.

 suid_script_wrapper.c